vanderlin/LaravelTutorial/readme.md

 vendor
 ```

-To install other addons open `composer.json`
+To install addons open `app/composer.json`
-You can open the whole director in sublime text by typing. *requires [sublime commands](https://www.sublimetext.com/docs/2/osx_command_line.html) to be installed*
+You can open the whole directory in sublime text by typing. *requires [sublime commands](https://www.sublimetext.com/docs/2/osx_command_line.html) to be installed* `subl .`
-`subl .`

 on `line 6:` of `composer.json` you will see `"require"` add  `"way/generators": "dev-master"`